I’m about 14 years removed from those first major homeschooling fears…(I forget how much they once consumed me!)

 My Top 5 Strategies to Teach Reading (No Matter What Curriculum You Are Using)!

-I am currently teaching my fourth child to read and have used the same curriculum each time around!
-I’m sure there are more glamorous, trendy, or popular choices–but I’ve used Saxon Phonics K with all four kids (I definitely got my money’s worth–plus, you know the saying–“if it ain’t broke, don’t fix it!”).
-Choosing a reading curriculum is probably a post for another day…For now, I want to share with you 5 techniques to help you successfully teach reading, regardless of the curriculum you choose!
+Choosing a reading curriculum is a whole other post…For now, I want to share with you 5 techniques to help you successfully teach reading, regardless of the curriculum you choose!
 My hope is that these strategies will increase your teaching confidence and add more joy to your reading/phonics lessons!

 1. Don’t Linger…Keep the Lesson Moving!!